Big Pigeon - Pottawattamie County, Iowa

 Avoca

-• It includes service branch and burial location (Graceland Cemetery is the large cemetery in north Avoca).
+• It includes service branch and burial location.
+About half are buried in Graceland Cemetery, the large cemetery in north Avoca.

 • For each World War II fatality, click the hotspot for family information.